itamarst/eliot/docs/source/introduction.rst

 The novelist has the power to present the internal consciousness of not just one character but many: their ways of thinking, their different perceptions of reality.

 Similarly, actions in a distributed system may span multiple processes.
-An incoming request to one server may cause a ripple of effects reaching many other processes; the logs from a single process in isolation are insufficient what happened and why.
+An incoming request to one server may cause a ripple of effects reaching many other processes; the logs from a single process in isolation are insufficient to understand what happened and why.

 The Solution: Eliot